Finding a Train Route in Tokyo - Route Planners

 Quick Tips for Stress-Free Transfers

 ・Double-check your platform and train direction before boarding.
-Look up the best exit number for your destination station — some stations are very large!
+Some stations are very large, so it’s helpful to know the best exit for your destination.

 ・If you get lost, station staff usually speak some English and are happy to help.

-・Use IC cards like PASMO or SUICA for faster boarding and transfers.
+・Use IC cards like PASMO or SUICA for faster boarding and smoother transfers.

 • Cycling in Tokyo: Bicycle Rules & Regulations